Sell Your House Subject To The Existing Mortgage

 What Sell House Subject to Means

 Selling subject to means selling a house subject to the existing mortgage.
-The mortgage is not paid off and remains in the previous owner’s name.
+The existing mortgage is not paid off at the closing and it remains in the previous owner’s name.
 It may continue to show up on the seller’s credit report.
 The new owner will agree and make payments to the lender on the sellers behalf.

 Reasons To Sell A House Subject-to

-A big advantage of a subject to transaction is that it is relatively low cost.
+A big advantage of a subject to transaction is that it is relatively low cost for both the buyer and the seller.
 There are no loan origination fees or broker commissions involved.
-This is important for real estate investors who are working with homeowners who have little to no equity in the house.
-Sometimes the only way to make a deal happen is if they buy the property with existing financing.
+This is important for real estate investors who are working with Louisiana homeowners who have little to no equity in the house.
+Sometimes the only way to make a deal happen is if they buy the property with existing financing already in place.

 Another advantage is that it allows you to sell your house fast.
-It is best to close with a real estate attorney but even then the process can take days rather than weeks or even months.
+It is best to close with a local New Orleans area real estate attorney but even then the process can take days rather than weeks or even months.
 This can help your credit from being hurt if you’re not able to make your monthly mortgage payment.

 Subject-to or Loan Assumption